material-motion/material-motion/specifications/runtime.md

 ## Overview

 A Motion Runtime relies on objects called Intentions.
-Intentions define an abstract plan of motion.

 ### Intention